Optimization Dynamics of Equivariant and Augmented Neural Networks: Introduction

 \section{Introduction}

 In machine learning, the general goal is to find 'hidden' patterns in data.
 However, there are sometimes symmetries in the data that are known a priori.
 Incorporating these manually should, heuristically, reduce the complexity of the learning task.
-In this paper, we are concerned with training networks, more specifically multilayer perceptrons (MLPs) as defined below, on data exhibiting symmetries that can be formulated as equivariance under a group action.
+In this paper, we are concerned with training neural networks on data exhibiting symmetries that can be formulated as equivariance under a group action.
 A standard example is the case of translation invariance in image classification.

-More specifically, we want to theoretically study the connections between two general approaches to incorporating symmetries in MLPs.
+More specifically, we want to theoretically study the connections between two general approaches to incorporating symmetries.
 The first approach is to construct equivariant models by means of \emph{architectural design}.
-This framework, known as \emph{Geometric Deep Learning}~\cite{bronstein2017geometric, bronstein2021geometric}, exploits the geometric origin of the group $G$ of symmetry transformations by choosing the linear MLP layers and nonlinearities to be equivariant (or invariant) with respect to the action of $G$.
+This framework, known as \emph{Geometric Deep Learning}~\citep{bronstein2017geometric, bronstein2021geometric}, exploits the geometric origin of the group $G$ of symmetry transformations by choosing the linear layers and nonlinearities to be equivariant (or invariant) with respect to the action of $G$.
 In other words, the symmetry transformations commute with each linear (or affine) map in the network, which results in an architecture which manifestly respects the symmetry $G$ of the problem.
 One prominent example is the spatial weight sharing of convolutional neural networks (CNNs) which are equivariant under translations.
-Group equivariant convolution networks (GCNNs) \cite{cohen2016group, weiler2018learning,kondorGeneralizationEquivarianceConvolution2018} extends this principle to an exact equivariance under more general symmetry groups.
+Group equivariant convolution networks (GCNNs) \citep{cohen2016group, weiler2018learning,kondorGeneralizationEquivarianceConvolution2018} extends this principle to an exact equivariance under more general symmetry groups.
 The second approach is agnostic to model architecture, and instead attempts to achieve equivariance during training via \emph{data augmentation}, which refers to the process of extending the training to include synthetic samples obtained by subjecting training data to random symmetry transformations.